The more people work on something, the less likely they are to succeed.

 Mike: Passed from editor to editor in a desperate attempt to save it!

 - The point of Extras: Andy's sitcom gets picked up, but he allows the producers' suggestions to turn it from a witty character study and commentary on office life to a cheesy, lowbrow Work Com.

 - The Far Side had one strip with a bunch of scientists arguing with the caption "Another case of too many mad doctors and not enough hunchbacks."

 - There was also a Dilbert strip where this trope is compressed into a proper theory: The combined IQ of any team starts at 100 for one participant, with 5 points deducted for every additional member to the team.

-- Another time it was expressed as equalling the IQ of the dumbest member, divided by the number of members.
+- Another time it was expressed as equaling the IQ of the dumbest member, divided by the number of members. note

 - The Sidereals in Exalted tend towards this.
 It's actually part of the rules that the more people that are present, the stupider their decisions are likely to be.
 In the backstory this tendency is one of the key reasons the world is now in such a perilous state.

 - One future arc strip of Arthur, King of Time and Space had Morgan avoiding helping with an engine problem, citing she hated being the "too manyth" cook.